 A large, heavy glass dispenser, filled with dental floss, is featured at the Benco Dental museum in Northeast Pennsylvania.
-This “Champion” dental floss dispenser, from Johnson & Johnson, circa early 1900s, is much different from the lightweight, small floss dispensers we use today.
+This “Champion” dental floss dispenser (shown), from Johnson & Johnson, circa early 1900s, is much different from the lightweight, small floss dispensers we use today.
 It has more in common with a paperweight.
 Still, the floss featured inside is not unfamiliar to people today.

 When did flossing between teeth emerge as a health and hygiene practice?
 Turns out, dentists have been telling patients to floss since the early 19th century!

 Floss came about due to the lack of professionalism in dentistry.
 Back in the early 19th century, the job of a dentist was not taken seriously.
 Most dentists of the time were little more than quacks.
 A Baltimore dentist in 1826 bemoaned this lack of respect in his book, Principles of Surgery:

 This unsettled and vague state of practical Dental Surgery, not only exposes the profession and the unwary public to the errors of the dentist, but it also leaves the greatest opening for the most impudent and ignorant pretenders to assume a profession, which they utterly disgrace.… It is a well-known fact that there are quacks in every professions, and in every country; but it cannot be denied that they most particularly abound in the United States of America and England.